lostmartian/crop-recommendation-and-plant-disease-detection/README.md

-> **Warning**
+> [!CAUTION]
 > The requirements.txt file is missing, and I do not have the project on my local machine.
-Still, I think the project should run if the following packages are installed.
+The project should run if the following packages are installed:
+>
 > pip3 install flask tensorflow werkzeug pickle numpy

 # Saathi